-ALPSP Award for Publishing Innovation
+ALPSP Awards for Innovation in Publishing 2014

 Panel of Judges

-David Sommer, Director, David Sommer Consulting
+David Sommer, Director, David Sommer Consulting (Chair)

 Tim Devenport, Lead Consultant, Serials & Subscriptions Standards, EDItEUR